Black Hand Side

-"Black Hand Side" is a song by the American hip-hop artist, Queen Latifah, released as a single in 1994, from her album, Black Reign.
-The song was written by Queen Latifah and Sidney "S.I.D."
+"Black Hand Side" is a song by the American hip-hop artist, Queen Latifah, released as a single in 1994, from her third album, Black Reign (1993).
+The song was written by Latifah and Sidney "S.I.D."
 Reynolds, and samples "Hello It's Me" by The Isley Brothers.
 The music video was directed by the critically acclaimed F. Gary Gray, who also directed the music videos for Ice Cube's "It Was a Good Day" and TLC's "Waterfalls".